Spherical clustering in detection of groups of concomitant extremes: Spherical clustering

-\subsection{Spherical \texorpdfstring{$k$}{}-principal-components algorithm}
+\subsection{Spherical $k$-principal-components algorithm}

 Here we state the algorithm for a discrete distribution putting mass $1/n$ at points $\theta_1,\ldots,\theta_n\in\Sp^{d-1}$, not necessarily distinct.
 Clearly, this setting includes the empirical law.
 Only a single iteration is described, since the rest is standard.
+R~code is available at \url{https://github.com/jev-ivanovs/spherical_clustering}.